biozal/NewWorld/dm/Echor Empire - House Argentus.md

 - **Lord William Beaumont**: He is Victoria's younger brother, in his mid-30s.
 He is tall and muscular with short brown hair and piercing blue eyes.
 He is a skilled politician and has been known to use his influence to gain power and wealth.

 - **Lady Isabella Beaumont**: She is Victoria's youngest sister, in her early 20s.
 She is tall and slim with long curly brown hair and soft brown eyes.
 She is a talented musician and has been known to perform at royal events.
 She is currently unmarried but has been rumored to be courted by Prince Henry.

+--

+Prince Henry, Duke of York: He is King Alexander's uncle and the younger brother of his father.
+He is in his early 70s, but still maintains a regal bearing.
+He has short grey hair and bright blue eyes.
+He is married to Lady Eleanor of York, who is in her early 60s.
+Lady Eleanor is a petite woman with short curly blonde hair and soft brown eyes.
+They have two children: Prince Richard and Lady Caroline.

+Princess Margaret, Countess of Devon: She is King Alexander's aunt and the younger sister of his mother.
+She is in her late 60s, with short blonde hair and bright green eyes.
+She is known for her wit and charm.
+She is married to Lord William of Devon, who is in his late 60s.
+Lord William is a portly man with short brown hair and piercing blue eyes.
+They have two children: Lord Edward and Lady Victoria.

+Prince George, Duke of Somerset: He is King Alexander's uncle and the younger brother of his father.
+He is in his mid-60s, with short curly brown hair and bright green eyes.
+He is known for his love of art and music.
+He is married to Lady Beatrice of Somerset, who is in her mid-50s.
+Lady Beatrice is a tall and slender woman with long black hair and piercing blue eyes.
+They have two children: Lady Margaret and Lord Thomas.

+Lady Elizabeth, Countess of Warwick: She is King Alexander's aunt and the younger sister of his mother.
+She is in her mid-60s, with long curly blonde hair and bright blue eyes.
+She is known for her grace and elegance.
+She is married to Lord James of Warwick, who is in his mid-70s.
+Lord James is a tall and imposing man with short grey hair and piercing blue eyes.
+They have two children: Lord William and Lady Isabella.